-Risks factors of this project, if approved, would be:
+If this project is approved, the following would be the serious risk factors:

-1. Extraction over 35 billion litres of salt laden groundwater, much of it in the first five years.
-This water will be treated and will generate almost 500,000 tonnes of salt waste, for which there is no safe disposal plan.

-2. Clear close to 1,000 hectares of the Pilliga Forest, fragmenting the largest temperate woodland in New South Wales, home to unique wildlife.

-3. Drill through a recharge aquifer of the Great Artesian Basin and draw water down from a water resource relied upon by rural communities across western NSW.

-4. Lead to large deliberate and emissions of methane from venting and leakage, adding to climate change.
+- 1. Extraction over 35 billion litres of salt laden groundwater, much of it in the first five years.
+This water will be treated and will generate almost 500,000 tonnes of salt waste, for which there is no safe disposal plan. - 2.
+Clearing of close to 1,000 hectares of the Pilliga Forest, fragmenting the largest temperate woodland in New South Wales, home to unique wildlife. - 3.
+Drilling through a recharge aquifer of the Great Artesian Basin and drawing of water down from a water resource that rural communities are relying on across western NSW. - 4.
+Large deliberate emissions of methane from venting and leakage, adding to climate change.